Welcome to today's edition of the Rush 24-7 podcast.

 Come next week, I can see this entire investigation coming to a remarkable anti-climax as Fitzgerald closes down his Washington office and returns to Chicago.

-In short, I think the frenzy is about to end, and it'll not go any further.
+In short, I think the frenzy is about to end and it'll not go any further.

 That's John Dean.

-Now, he'd have to be right for the first time in his life for for this to have any weight, but we can hope.
+Now, he'd have to be right for the first time in his life for this to have any weight, but we can hope.

 Wilson thinks one thing about Iraq, and Cheney and Scooter Libby think another.

-That's what that that's that's what Dean's essentially saying.
+That's what Dean's essentially saying.

 He cannot imagine any prosecutor doing that.

-Let's take a quick time out.
+Let's take a quick timeout.

 We'll be back and continue right after this.